INDEFINITE INTEGRAL 1/(1+x^n)

 (2)

-As mentioned above we have pairs of complex conjugate roots, so if we call the conjugate
+As mentioned above we have pairs of complex conjugate roots, so if we call

 pair of we may rewrite (1) as